Find a Varicose Veins or Spider Vein Center Near You ~ VeinDirectory.org

 What is CT Scanning of the Abdomen?

-Newer techniques such as CT Colonography (Virtual Colonoscopy) allows primary assessment of the distended colon to detect polyps, the precursor to colon cancer, and shows promise in screening for this disease.
+Newer techniques, such as CT Colonography (Virtual Colonoscopy) allows primary assessment of the distended colon to detect polyps, the precursor to colon cancer, and shows promise in screening for this disease.

 What conditions of the abdomen can CT scan be used for?

-Ct scan can image the entire abdomen and pelvis and provided excellent pictures for the following conditions:
+CT scan can image the entire abdomen and pelvis and provided excellent pictures for the following conditions:

 • diagnosis of large bowel diseases: diverticulitis, cancers